AugustineOchieng/newsFeed/README.md

 * Flask

 ## Known Bugs
-* Incase of any bug reachout to gusochieng@gmail.com
+* Incase of any bug reachout to me through gmail at gusochieng@gmail.com

 ### License
 *License is under MIT 2019*